Easy Cherry Pie Bars Recipe That Will Feed a Crowd

 Some people find that almond extract is just too overpowering – which is why I’ve marked it optional!
 You can go ahead and make your strawberry pound cake without it!

-Nutrition Information:
+Nutrition

-Judy Kahansky is an experienced baker and writer.
+Judy Kahansky is an experienced writer and baker, creating delicious desserts (including pie!) for over 40 years.
 She loves to take classic and vintage recipes and update them to fit the busy lives of her readers.
-When not baking, Judy and her husband Mark are passionate golfers, travelers and dog lovers, spending as much time as they can with their sweet pup Millie.
+When not baking, Judy and her husband Mark are passionate golfers, enjoy the simple life, and are travelers and dog lovers, spending as much time as they can with their sweet pup Ruby.